DCC-Lab/myTk/README.md

 parent of the UI-element to be specified at creation, even though it should not be required.
 In addition, the many callbacks get complicated to organize when they are all over the place, therefore
 I implemented a simple delegate pattern to handle many cases by default, and offer the option to extend the behaviour with delegate-functions (which are a bit cleaner than raw callbacks).

+## Classes

+Anything visible on screen is a referred to as a View, except the Window.

+`App`: The main Application class, that holds the reference to the main window.

+`Window`: A window that can hold other views

+`BaseView`: A class grouping functions common to all View classes

+`View`: A plain, empty view.
+It can be used as a container for other views in grid, so that the View is a single element of the grid even if it holds several elements itself also in a grid.

+`PopupMenu`: A popup menu button to select an item in a list

+`Label`: Static Onscreen text

+`URLLabel`: Static URL that can be clicked and opened in your webbrowser.

+`Box`: A box with an optional title at the top and possibly an outline

+`Entry`: An entry box for single line text

+`TableView`: A Table of items

+`MPLFigure`: A matplotlib figure

 ## Examples

 The following interface to the module ["Raytracing"](https://github.com/DCC-Lab/RayTracing) was created with **myTk**.
 It shows a list of lenses with their properties in a Tableview, clicking on the headers will sort the rows, clicking on a link will open the URL